Is It Worth Buying Full Coverage Auto Insurance?

 More Expensive: Full coverage car insurance is always more expensive than traditional car insurance.
 You’re paying more money for more coverage.

 Doesn’t Cover Everything: Some people assume full coverage covers everything.
 However, full coverage car insurance still lacks coverage for certain people in certain situations.
 There’s no medical payments coverage, for example, or uninsured/underinsured driver insurance.
 Instead of assuming full coverage car insurance covers everything, we recommend analyzing your policy based on your unique insurance needs and budget.

 Not Cost-Effective for Old, Low-Value Vehicles: If you drive an old, beat-up vehicle, then full coverage car insurance may not make a lot of sense.
 You’re paying a significant amount for full coverage car insurance even though your vehicle isn’t worth that much.
 Even after a minor accident, your car might be declared a total loss.
 In this case, it may not be worth it to maintain full coverage car insurance.

 Final Word on Full Coverage

-Full coverage car insurance has its own pros and cons.
+Full coverage car insurance has its pros and cons.
 These pros and cons boil down to your risk aversion.
-Are you willing to pay a little more money for a lot more insurance coverage?
+Are you willing to pay a little more for a lot more insurance coverage?
 Or do you want to save money and take on more risk?

 Based on your budget and risk aversion, it may or may not be worth it to have full coverage car insurance.
 In some situations – say, if you’re leasing or financing a vehicle – full coverage car insurance is required.